temporalio/documentation/docs/java/activities.md

 Activity interface must be annotated with the `@ActivityInterface`.
 You can annotate each method in the Activity interface with the `@ActivityMethod` annotation, but this is completely optional.
-Note that the `@ActivityMethod` annotation has a `name` parameter which can be used to define the activity type.
-If not specified, the method name is used by default.
+Note that the `@ActivityMethod` annotation has a `name` parameter which can be used to define the Activity type.
+If not specified, the method name (with the first letter capitalized) is used by default, so in the above example it would be "ComposeGreeting".

 ### Calling Activities inside Workflows